About the lab

 (1) Understanding how to optimise bi-manual visual-haptic virtual reality systems; in particular in impact of transforms in the mapping between vision and touch on operator performance.
 This research is done in collaboration with researchers at RACE, RAICo and the University of Manchester.

 (2) Determining how the brain integrates information from multiple sensory modalities for perception and visuomotor control.
+Current projects are focused on adaptation to temporal delays in virtual reality.

 (3) Elucidating the nature of the internal models that humans construct from multi-sensory data.
 For example, the extent to which the brain models the physical laws governing the environment.